Vlasenko2006/CoZyRAG/README.md

 ### Model Set

-To minimize computational resources while maintaining strong performance, we use the pretrained `GPT2 Distilled` model as the LLM and `all-MiniLM-L6-v2` as the retriever.
+CoZyRAG offers flexibility in choosing any LLM and retriever model.
+However, to minimize computational resources while maintaining strong performance, we use the pretrained `GPT2 Distilled` model as the LLM and `all-MiniLM-L6-v2` as the retriever.
 The `GPT2 Distilled` model, with 84M parameters, is at least twice as compact as the smallest original GPT-2.
 Although its text generation and answering capabilities are somewhat reduced compared to the full GPT-2, the distillation process allows it to inherit most essential functionality from the original model.
 The `all-MiniLM-L6-v2` is a BERT-style retriever with 6 layers and just 22M parameters.
 Thanks to its compact size, it can process requests up to 384 tokens (about 128 words), yet it reliably retrieves relevant texts from the provided corpus.
 Both neural networks are pretrained and further fine-tuned during training: